StemhubSmarthome/codesmine-docs-en/docs/Sensors_and_actuators/Motion_sensor.md

-# Motion Sensor
+# PIR Motion Sensor

 ![pic_70](images/Motion_Sensor_0.jpg)
 ## Introduction
-The Motion Sensor use a pyroelectric infrared sensor to detect any moving object at front.When the infrared signal have rapid change, the sensor will return high to user, otherwise, return low.
+The PIR Motion Sensor use a pyroelectric infrared sensor to detect any moving object at front.When the infrared signal have rapid change, the sensor will return high to user, otherwise, return low.
 <P>

 ## The principle